-There are four key sections of My Tickets that are templatable: receipts, tickets, the opt-out form for email notifications, and the ticket verification screen used by ticket-takers.
+There are four outputs of My Tickets that are templatable: receipts, tickets, the opt-out form for email notifications, and the ticket verification screen used by ticket-takers.
 They’re all templatable in the standard WordPress way: take a copy of the file from

 wp-content/plugins/my-tickets/templates/, place it at the root of your theme directory, and edit it until it does what you want.